 Mechanicsburg is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,999 people and 13 constituent neighborhoods, Mechanicsburg is the 133rd largest community in Pennsylvania.
-Mechanicsburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Mechanicsburg was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Mechanicsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mechanicsburg is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Mechanicsburg who work in office and administrative support (16.89%), sales jobs (8.98%), and management occupations (8.67%).